 The responses the participants used to describe the objects they liked or disliked were analysed thematically (Braun & Clarke, 2006).
 More specifically, adjectives were extracted from the narratives collected: terms were thematically analysed to determine the most common dimensions.
-For example, the narrative 'The plastic cube.
-It is hard and boring' gave the adjectives 'hard' and 'boring', while 'The texture of the material, comfort.
-The mobile vibration, curiosity, playful' offered as explanation of why the large vibrating cube in fabric was liked, and gave 'comfortable', 'curious', 'playfulness' as qualities.
+For example, the narrative "The plastic cube.
+It is hard and boring" gave the adjectives "hard" and "boring," whereas "The texture of the material, comfort.
+The mobile vibration, curiosity, playful" offered an explanation of why the large vibrating cube in fabric was liked and gave "comfortable," "curious," and "playfulness" as qualities.
 Synonyms and antonyms were then paired to define dimensions of qualities across those two extremes.
-For example, 'smooth' / 'soft' and 'comfortable' / 'uncomfortable' are all adjectives used to define the quality 'comfort'.
+For example, "smooth"/"soft" and "comfortable"/"uncomfortable" are all adjectives used to define the quality "comfort."

-The seven dimensions that resulted from the thematic analysis were: 1) Interesting, 2) Comfortable, 3) Playful, 4) Surprising, 5) Pleasant, 6) Special and 7) Relaxing.
-In defining the dimensions, an effort was made to use terms that could be applied to both form factors and behavioural IOs features, as the aim was to capture the effect of the combination of the two.
-In fact, most narratives mentioned both structural and behavioural features as motivations for liking or disliking an object, for example 'the smooth surface of the cube and the light made me smile' and 'too solid, did not like the beeping' for the large plastic cube with sound.
-This seems to indicate that the structural and behavioural properties of an interactive object are equally important for the participants and both influenced their judgements.
+The seven dimensions that resulted from the thematic analysis were (a) Interesting, (b) Comfortable, (c) Playful, (d) Surprising, (e) Pleasant, (f) Special, and (g) Relaxing.
+In defining the dimensions, an effort was made to use terms that could be applied to both form factors and behavioural IO features, as the aim was to capture the effect of the combination of the two.
+In fact, most narratives mentioned both structural and behavioural features as motivations for liking or disliking an object, for example, "the smooth surface of the cube and the light made me smile" and "too solid, did not like the beeping" for the large plastic cube with sound.
+This seems to indicate that both the structural and behavioural properties of an IO influenced participants' judgements.

-An analysis of the narratives collected over the full study shows that over a third were abstract judgements, for example 'cool' or 'simple', used to describe their like and dislike respectively.
-A sign-test analysis showed that most of the narratives referred to both form and behaviour at the same time, rather than to a single characteristic (p < 0.01).
-When only one feature was used the reference to the IO's behaviour was slightly prevalent (55%).
+An analysis of the narratives collected over the full study shows that over a third were abstract judgements, for example, "cool" or "simple," used to describe their like and dislike, respectively.
+A sign-test analysis showed that most of the narratives referred to both form and behaviour at the same time, rather than to a single characteristic (p < .01).
+When only one feature was used, the reference to IOs' behaviour was slightly prevalent (55%).
 It can be concluded that when participants are requested to describe an IO, both form and behaviour contribute to their descriptions.
-Moreover the terms extracted as dimensions were used interchangeably for describing form or behaviour, as in the example of 'comfortable' in the narratives 'I like the vibration - felt comfortable', 'dim lighting makes me comfortable' and 'it's soft, round, comfortable', that capture the reaction to both behaviour and form.
+Moreover, the terms extracted as dimensions were used interchangeably for describing form or behaviour, as in the example of "comfortable" in the narratives "I like the vibration-felt comfortable," "dim lighting makes me comfortable," and "it's soft, round, comfortable," that captures the reaction to both behaviour and form.

 Most objects provoked polarised preferences; they were coherently liked or disliked.
-For example, the rounded-rough-vibrating objects were mostly liked and described, for example, as "soft and made me chuckle" or "this surprised me and it is playful").
-Angularsmooth-quiescent objects were mostly disliked and described, for example, as "hard, angular, no interesting features" or "didn't find the purpose".
+For example, the rounded-rough-vibrating objects were mostly liked and described, for example, as "soft and made me chuckle" or "this surprised me and it is playful."
+Angular-smooth-quiescent objects were mostly disliked and described, for example, as "hard, angular, no interesting features" or "didn't find the purpose."

 However, few objects were almost equally liked or disliked.
-For example, angularrough-lighting objects were liked by some and described, for example, as "because I like the shape and with the light" or "it let me feel most relaxing"; and disliked by others and described as "it was square and plain, it did not interest me" or "rigid, nothing special".
+For example, angular-rough-lighting objects were liked by some and described, for example, as "because I like the shape and with the light" or "it let me feel most relaxing" and disliked by others and described as "it was square and plain, it did not interest me" or "rigid, nothing special."